hemilabs/heminetwork/localnode/NODE_RUNNING.md

 Docker images for each Hemi Network component is published to [Docker Hub](https://hub.docker.com/u/hemilabs).

-### System requirements
+### System Requirements

 #### CPU and RAM

 At least 8 CPU cores and 32GB RAM is required to run the Hemi stack.
 This does NOT Include requirements for the L1 nodes (Bitcoin and Ethereum).

 #### Disk

-At this time (Q1 2025) 4.5TB of disk space is required for mainnet or testnet.
+At this time (Q1 2025), 4.5TB of disk space is required for mainnet or testnet.
 NVMe disk is highly recommended.
-This will of course grow with time.
+Note: Disk requirements may increase over time.

 #### ulimits

 Certain components of the network require a very large number of open files.
 The startup will attempt to set the `ulimits` properly, however it will exit quickly with an error if your system does not allow high enough ulimits.

-## Setup
+## Setup and Installation

-### Check prerequisites
+### Checking Prerequisites

 Check that your system matches the [prerequisites](#prerequisites).
-Make sure that the following are installed and
+Make sure that the following are installed and setup:
-setup:

 - [Docker](https://docs.docker.com/get-started/get-docker/)
 - [Docker Compose](https://docs.docker.com/compose/)

-### Clone the heminetwork repository
+### Cloning The heminetwork Repository

 To get started, clone this repository: